Rising-Stars-by-Sunshine/STATS201_Autumn2023-Week2/Data/README.md

 ![](/Data/DataQuery.png)

-Upon generating the Output_file, proceed to the machine learning algorithm processing by executing it through the classifier_m.py script.
+Upon generating the output_file, proceed to the machine learning algorithm processing by executing it through the classifier_m.py script.